timker/docs/docs/_documentation/Run-ServiceStack-as-a-daemon-on-Linux.md

 ---
 slug: servicestack-as-daemon-on-linux
+title: Run ServiceStack as a daemon on Linux
 ---

 When your web application is predominantly javascript with a REST service at the back-end there are many reasons why you might want to simply serve the static content through apache (or alternative) and run the service as a ...well... service.
 Some examples are: